Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 Last Edited=21 Sep 2006

-Kathleen Mary Storer was born on 30 May 1913 in 6 Carlisle Street, Seaton Carew, Hartlepool, Durham, England.1 She was the daughter of George Good Storer and Jessie McKinnon.
-She died from diptheria and scarlet fever on 3 November 1923 in Fever Hospital, Hartlepool, Durham, England, aged 10.2,3 She was buried in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England.3
+Kathleen Mary Storer was born on 30 May 1913 in 6 Carlisle Street, Seaton Carew, Durham, England.1 She was the daughter of George Good Storer and Jessie McKinnon.
+She died from diptheria and scarlet fever on 3 November 1923 in Fever Hospital, Hartlepool, Durham, England, aged 10.2,3 Kathleen was buried in Holy Trinity, Seaton Carew, Durham, England.3 She was buried in Holy Trinity, Seaton Carew, Durham, England, under the same stone as her parents.3,4

 Sources of Information